y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 sudo ./install.sh
 ```

-Or from apt in this case `mlxconfig` become `mstconfig` and `flint` become `mstflint`
+Or from apt, in this case `mlxconfig` become `mstconfig` and `flint` become `mstflint`

 ```
 sudo apt install mstflint
 ```

-If you used the official package you  need to load start/load the module with
+If you used the official package, you  need to load start the module with

 ```
 $ sudo mst start